IvRRimum/zoo-frontend/README.md

 1) Create directive( for overlaping code ) - DRY
 2) Create loading directive - To not show code when ajax is still loading - UI
 3) Make Partials for form views( html ) - DRY
+4) No tests - I would use KARMA

 Also code could be cleaner.